datejer/datejer/README.md

 <br/><br/>

 Hey!
 My name is ejer and I'm a self-taught Fullstack Developer from Poland.
-I'm currently studing at a High School, and enjoy to make projects with my talented friends!
+I'm currently studying at a High School, and enjoy to make projects with my talented friends!
 I'm also the Host of [Require Podcast](https://require.podcast.gq), a Polish podcast about Web Development that I record with my friend [Adam](https://github.com/AdamSiekierski).

 - 🔭 I’m currently working on: [writes.](https://github.com/writesapp)